Having Chrome VPN Issues? Here’s How to Fix Them for Good

 - Browse for VPN in Program Files and add EXE file.

-- Let the VPN communicate through both Public and Private network.
+- Let the VPN communicate through both Public and Private networks.

 - Click OK to confirm changes.